Catherine of Valois-Courtenay

-Catherine II, also Catherine of Valois or Catherine of Taranto (before 15 April 1303 – October 1346), was the recognised Latin empress of Constantinople from 1307 to 1346, although she lived in exile and only had authority over Crusader States in Greece.
-She was also Queen consort of Albania and Princess consort of Achaea and Taranto, as well as regent of Achaea from 1332 to 1341 and Governor of Cephalonia from 1341 to 1346.
+Catherine II, also Catherine of Valois or Catherine of Taranto (before 15 April 1303 – October 1346), was the recognised Latin empress of Constantinople from 1307 to 1346, although she lived in exile and only had authority over Crusader states in Greece.
+She was also princess consort of Achaea and Taranto, as well as regent of Achaea from 1332 to 1341 and governor of Cephalonia from 1341 to 1346.

 Life

-Catherine was born in 1303, sometime before 15 April, the eldest daughter of Charles, Count of Valois, and Catherine I. Her mother was recognized as Empress of the Latin Empire of Constantinople by the Latin states in Greece, despite the city having been captured by the Empire of Nicaea in 1261.
-Catherine inherited her claims as the titular Empress on 11 October 1307.
+Catherine was born in 1303, sometime before 15 April, the eldest daughter of Count Charles of Valois and Catherine of Courtenay.
+Her mother was recognized as empress of the Latin Empire of Constantinople by the Latin states in Greece, despite the city having been captured by the Empire of Nicaea in 1261.
+Catherine inherited her claims as the titular empress on 11 October 1307.
 She was still a child and remained in the custody of her father, who managed her claims to the empire until his death in 1325.

 An early betrothal to Hugh of Burgundy, made 15 April 1303 when Catherine was an infant, was renounced in 1312.